RPA-US/screenrpa/README.md

 Runs the app in the debug mode.
 If you want to init in deploy mode, change in the *rim/settings.py* file, the *DEBUG* mode attribute to False.

+**`redis-server`**

+Initialize the redis server as your celery broker.

+**`python -m celery -A rim worker`**

+Starts the celery worker for the rim application.
+Celery is used to manage tasks asyncronously in django.

 ## Learn More

 You can learn more about the deploy of the aplication backend in the [Django documentation](https://docs.djangoproject.com/en/4.0/).